11 Quick Ways to Destress at Work — Whether You’re at Home or the Office

 Finding moments of wellness in your workday helps to lower stress levels and promote mental well-being.
 If you’re a manager, consider how you might introduce more awareness of wellness and stress reduction into your team meetings.
 Play a guided meditation at the start of a meeting, for example.

 Is the idea of discussing stress in the workplace itself a source of stress?
 It doesn’t have to be!
 Deborah Grayson Riegel wants to make mental health as easy to discuss as physical health.
-Learn more stress-busting tips from Deborah in her recent webinar, How to Talk About Mental Health at Work.
+Learn more stress-busting tips from Deborah in her course, Talking to Your Employees About Stress at Work.